MileHacker Logo

 Fall September-November

 Temperatures return to mild to warm (60s-70s°F).
 Decreased humidity and rainfall.
 Comfortable weather.
-High season with larger crowds and higher prices.
+High season with larger congestion and inflated prices.

 Winter Dec-Feb

 Mild winters (50s-60s°F).
 Low humidity.
 Minimal snowfall.
-Low season with lower prices and fewer tourists.
+Low time of year with lower prices and fewer tourists.

 Ideal Timing for Activities